jbonatakis/news-desk/README.md

 # News Desk

-A small program that lets you read news through the command line.
+A small program that lets you browse news through the command line.

+### Requirements:

+* Python 3.5.2 or higher
+* pyperclip 1.6.1

+### Getting Started

 To run the program, you'll need to get a (free) API key from: https://newsapi.org/